twke18/CAST/docs/OVERVIEW.md

 ## Model variants and output format
 We provide four variants of CAST for each experiment reported in the paper.

-1. `cast_models/cast.py`: the model self-supervised trained on ImageNet.
+1. `cast_models/cast.py`: the model is self-supervised trained on ImageNet.
 The model outputs the [CLS] token of shape (batch_size, C).
 We report the linear probing results in Table 4.
-2. `cast_models/cast_seg.py`: the model self-supervised trained on COCO.
+2. `cast_models/cast_seg.py`: the model is self-supervised trained on COCO.
 The model outputs the patch-wise tokens of shape (batch_size, H*W, C).
 We report the semantic segmentation results before and after fine-tuning on Pascal VOC 2012 in Table 3a.
-3. `cast_models/cast_deit.py`: the model supervised trained on ImageNet.
+3. `cast_models/cast_deit.py`: the model is supervised trained on ImageNet.
 The model outputs the [CLS] token of shape (batch_size, C).
 We use such pre-trained models for fine-tuning on ADE20K and Pascal Context.
-4. `cast_models/cast_seg_deit.py`: the model fine-tuned on ADE20K and Pascal Context.
+4. `cast_models/cast_seg_deit.py`: the model is fine-tuned on ADE20K and Pascal Context.
 The model outputs the [CLS] and patch-wise tokens of shape (batch_size, 1 + H*W, C).
 We report the semantic segmentation results in Table 3b and 3c.

 We also provide a baseline which uses superpixel tokens and [ToMe](https://arxiv.org/abs/2210.09461) for hierarchical grouping.
 See [moco-v3/models/tome_suppix.py](../moco-v3/models/tome_suppix.py)